Quick FREE Shipping on Orders $49+*

 Why isn’t this feature on every globe?

-Today more globes are being produced without raised Relief.
+Today, more globes are being produced without Raised Relief.
 The reason is two-fold.
 First, most customers are interested in an affordable reference or decorative globe solution.
-The cost to create an injection mold used to form a globes shell with Raised Relief is expensive.
+The cost to create an injection mold used to form a globe's shell with Raised Relief is expensive.
 Also, the process to fit the map (typically vinyl) over the raised relief shell requires a high level of accuracy.
-It generally has a more considerable amount of waste produced.
+It generally produces a considerable amount of waste.
 As with a car, the more features desired, the higher the price due to the increased cost.
 It is much more cost-effective to create a flat inner shell in which the accuracy of placing the map is not a significant concern.

-Secondly, globe manufacturers have resorted to including various cartographic or styling effects to the actual map to depict the heigh of featured areas, including color shading or the addition of the exact height next to the name of the point of interest.
+Secondly, globe manufacturers have resorted to including various cartographic or styling effects on the actual map to depict the height of featured areas, including color shading or the addition of the exact height next to the name of the point of interest.

 Which companies make globes with Raised Relief?